NeoSynergies/recipe-web-app/README.md

     - npm install
     - ionic serve

-If you want to test the authentication
+If you want to test the authentication:

     - Go to the auth.service

     - Change the user id (per default: aijsndiusad) of the endpoint 'http://localhost:3000/users/aijsndiusad'

     - If you don't create a user in the backend db you will see the web as a non authenticated user

 Some considerations: